apache/turbine-core/README.txt

 contains.
 Please consult the documentation in each of the lower level directories for information that is specific to their contents.

-bin/        This is a temporary directory for building the project. conf/       This is where the sample configurations live. docs/       This is where the documentation and database schemas live.
+conf/       This is where the sample configurations live. xdocs/      This is where the documentation and database schemas live.
-            All of the files in this directory are mirrored onto the live website. lib/        This is where the additional libraries and .jar files reside. src/        This is where all of the source code to Turbine lives.
+            All of the files in this directory are mirrored onto the live website. src/        This is where all of the source code to Turbine lives. target/     This is a temporary directory for building the project.

 In order to get started with Turbine, you must build it first.
 Turbine uses Maven for its build environment.
 You can find installation